QIWI-API/p2p-payments-docs/p2p-payments_en.html.md

 Notifications handler service on your side is not required for the integration.
 You can implement <a href="#invoice-status">invoice status polling</a> instead.
 </aside>

+The server address for notifications is specified in your personal account <a href = "https://p2p.qiwi.com/">p2p.qiwi.com</a> when [generating keys](#auth).

+Please read the [Notification API Integration Terms](https://qiwi.com/support/products/p2p/usloviya_integratsii_api_uvedomleniy) before working with the notification service

+Pools of IP-addresses from which QIWI service sends notifications:

+* 79.142.16.0/20
+* 195.189.100.0/22
+* 91.232.230.0/23
+* 91.213.51.0/24

+If your web service works behinds the firewall, you need to add these IP-addresses to the list of allowed addresses for incoming TCP packets.

 <aside class="warning">
 Callback is sent by HTTPS protocol on 443 port only.
 Certificate should be issued by any trusted center of certification (e.g. Comodo, Verisign, Thawte etc)